 Contact us now

 We can’t help if you don’t call.
 It costs you nothing to consult with us about your trucking accident case.
-If you or a loved one has suffered major injuries from a catastrophic trucking accident, contact us for a free case evaluation at 1-800-814-4540 or fill out the contact form on the right side of this page.
+If you or a loved one has suffered major injuries from a catastrophic trucking accident, contact us for a free case evaluation at 1-800-814-4540 or fill out our contact form.